• Home

 Storage

-After day 5 or so, the garlic starts to get a little sharp again as the sugar and acid have less influence, so use it up within the week.
+The dressing keeps on improving for the first day and then levels off.
+Days two and three are usually the best.
+After about day five, the garlic can start to be a bit sharp again as the sugar and acid lose their influence, so use it up within the week.

 Frequently Asked Questions